Gas Leaf Blower Ban in US States and Cities

 • Southwest Florida Landscapers: Pushback from landscaping businesses regarding the new regulations on gas-powered leaf blowers is notable.

-• Tampa Bay Area: The impact of eliminating gas-powered equipment is being monitored, with local news reporting on benefits and challenges.
+• Tampa Bay Area: The impact of eliminating gas-powered equipment is being monitored, and local news reports on the benefits and challenges.

 • Winter Park: The city voted to ban gas-powered leaf blowers, offering rebates for transitioning to electric models.